Use the button below to download, save and/or print the rules and regulations.

 How each game will start:

-• Each game is 44 minutes with 2(two) 20 minute halves with a running clock, exceptions will be made for the unlikely event of injury or a referee called timeout.
+• Each game is 44 minutes with 2(two) 22minute halves with a running clock, exceptions will be made for the unlikely event of injury or a referee called timeout.

 • One (1), 30-second timeout will be allowed per team during the regulation 44-minutes of play.
 USE IT WISELY!
-There is no untimed downs for extra points.
+There is no untimed downs (UTD) or extra points in the first half.
+There is an UTD the end of the game.
+The clock MUST be at 0.00 at the end of regulation or you can use your one timeout to stop the clock

 • Mouth guards must be worn correctly at all times by all players except the QB.
 If a player does not have a Mouthguard they cannot play!